ivanhofer/sveltekit-typescript-showcase/README.md

 // ... and many more potential use-cases
 ```

-If we assign a value that won't match this shape `TypeScript` will throw an error.
+If we assign a value that doesn't match the definition of the shape `TypeScript` will throw an
+error.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>